 Since its inception in 1986, the Plan has embraced an adaptive cycle of reviews and updates in response to lessons learned through the application of science and conservation delivery experience.
 Previous updates expanded the scope and habitat objectives of the original Plan with the inclusion of Mexico in 1994, broadened the vision to recognize ancillary conservation benefits in 1998, and focused on strengthening the biological foundation of the Plan in 2004.
 In 2012, a major re-Visioning of NAWMP was undertaken, the first since 1986, based on wide-ranging consultations within the continental waterfowl management community.
 The result took far-reaching and visionary steps to adapt the Plan to address current and future conservation challenges.

-The 2018 Update (slated for release in September 2018 at AFWA) will advance the legacy of previous Updates and highlight achievements the waterfowl management community has made, over a few short years, in progressing toward the goals, objectives and recommendations of the 2012 Revision.
+The 2018 Update (released January 2019) helped advance the legacy of previous Updates and highlight achievements the waterfowl management community has made, over a few short years, in progressing toward the goals, objectives and recommendations of the 2012 Revision.

 Major accomplishments and sources of input guiding the 2018 Update include: